zonemaster/zonemaster/docs/specifications/test-data/Zone-TP/zone09.md

 ## Zone setup for test scenarios

-Assumptions for the scenario specifications:
+Assumptions for the zone setup for the test scenarios:
 * Only MX records in apex are considered.
 * Unless otherwise stated, all name servers responds authoritatively with the SOA record on SOA queries.
 * Unless otherwise stated, all name servers responds authoritatively with (or without) MX records on MX queries.
+* Unless otherwise stated, all responds are authoritative and with NOERROR RCODE.

 The domain name for the scenario is given in parenthesis after the scenario name.

 ### NO-RESPONSE-MX-QUERY
-(no-response-mx-query.zone09.xa)
+("no-response-mx-query.zone09.xa.")

+* The zone has two name servers.
-* At least one name server returns an authoritative answer on SOA query, but no DNS response on MX query.
+* Both name server returns an authoritative answer on SOA query.
+* One name server does not respond on MX query.

 ### UNEXPECTED-RCODE-MX
-(unexpected-rcode-mx.zone09.xa)

-* At least one name server returns an authoritative answer on SOA query, but non-NOERROR RCODE on MX query.

-* NON-AUTH-MX-RESPONSE
-  * At least one name server returns an authoritative answer on SOA query, but NOERROR RCODE and non-AA on MX query.

-* INCONSISTENT-MX
-  * At least one name server for the zone return MX and at least one return no MX in an authoritative answer.

-* INCONSISTENT-MX-DATA
-  * At least two name servers for the zone respond, authoritatively, with different MX RR sets.

-* NULL-MX-WITH-OTHER-MX
-  * The test zone has MX and all its name servers that respond with MX RRset have the same MX RRset and that is a mix of Null MX and non-Null MX.

-* NULL-MX-NON-ZERO-PREF
-  * The test zone has MX and all its name servers that respond with MX RRset have the same MX RRset and at least one MX record is a Null MX with a non-zero preference.

-* TLD-EMAIL-DOMAIN (".xa")
-  * The test zone is a TLD and has MX and all its name servers that respond with MX RRset have the same MX RRset with no Null MX.

-* ROOT-EMAIL-DOMAIN (".")
-  * The test zone is the root zone and has MX and all its name servers that respond with MX RRset have the same MX RRset with no Null MX.

-* MX-DATA
-  * The test zone is neither root nor a TLD.
-All name servers responds with the same MX RRset.
-No MX record is a Null MX.

-* NULL-MX
-  * All name servers for the test zone responds with a single, valid NULL MX.

-* NO-MX-SLD
+("unexpected-rcode-mx.zone09.xa.")

+* The zone has two name servers.
+* Both name server returns an authoritative answer on SOA query.
+* One name server returns non-NOERROR RCODE on MX query.

+### NON-AUTH-MX-RESPONSE
+("non-auth-mx-response.zone09.xa.")

+* The zone has two name servers.
+* Both name server return an authoritative answer on SOA query.
+* One name server returns NOERROR RCODE and non-AA on MX query.

+### INCONSISTENT-MX
+("inconsistent-mx.zone09.xa.")

+* The zone has two name servers.
+* One name server respond with a non-Null MX RRset.
+* The other responds without MX RRset (NODATA).

+### INCONSISTENT-MX-DATA
+("inconsistent-mx-data.zone09.xa.")

+* The zone has two name servers.
+* Both name servers respond with an MX RRset.
+* The two MX RRsets are not equal.

+## NULL-MX-WITH-OTHER-MX
+("null-mx-with-other-mx.zone09.xa.")

+* All name servers responds with the same MX RRset.
+* The MX RRset is a mix of Null MX and non-Null MX.

+### NULL-MX-NON-ZERO-PREF
+("null-mx-non-zero-pref.zone09.xa.")

+* All name servers responds with the same MX RRset.
+* The MX RRset is a single MX record.
+* The MX record is a Null MX with a non-zero preference.

+### TLD-EMAIL-DOMAIN
+("tld-email-domain-zone09.")

+* The test zone is a TLD zone.
+* All name servers responds with the same MX RRset.
+* All MX records are non-Null MX.

+### ROOT-EMAIL-DOMAIN
+(".")

+* The test zone is the root zone.
+* All name servers responds with the same MX RRset.
+* All MX records are non-Null MX.

+### MX-DATA
+("mx-data.zone09.xa.")

+* All name servers responds with the same MX RRset.
+* All MX records are non-Null MX.

+### NULL-MX
+("null-mx.zone09.xa.")

+* All name servers responds with the same MX RRset.
+* The MX RRset has a single, valid NULL MX.

+### NO-MX-SLD
+("no-mx-sld.zone09.xa.")

 * The test zone is neither root, TLD or under .ARPA.
-No name server responds with an MX RRset.
+* All name server responds with no MX RRset (NODATA).

-* NO-MX-TLD (".xa")
+### NO-MX-TLD
+("no-mx-tld-zone09.")

 * The test zone is a TLD.
-No name server responds with an MX RRset.
+* All name server responds with no MX RRset (NODATA).

-* NO-MX-ARPA ("2.0.192.in-addr.arpa")
+### NO-MX-ARPA
+("no-mx-arpa.zone09.arpa.")

 * The test zone is under .ARPA.
-No name server responds with an MX RRset.
+* All name server responds with no MX RRset (NODATA).

 [Zone09]:                                       ../../specifications/tests/Zone-TP/zone09.md